ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 within the population hemoglobin concentration distribution) is a limitation of our modeling strategy in that it assumes that this remains constant over time and age groups.

+We assume that all individuals who are not anemic are iron responsive.
+This assumption is based on two additional assumptions, including a) asymptomatic individuals with non-iron-responsive causes will remain asymptomatic, and b) the prevalence of individuals with non-iron-responsive causes without anemia is neglible (see a notebook investigating the prevalence of these groups `here <https://github.com/ihmeuw/vivarium_data_analysis/blob/master/pre_processing/iron_deficiency_risk_factor/Iron%20responsiveness%20among%20the%20non-anemic.ipynb>`_).

+	These assumptions may cause our model to improve the hemoglobin status via an iron supplementaion/foritifaction intervention among simulants who may not actually respond to iron supplmentation and otherwise would be borderline non-anemic based on their hemoglobin threshold (and may go on to develop mild anemia as they age and the hemoglobin distribution and anemia threshold values change).
+Therefore, this assumption may slightly overestimate the impact of iron supplementation/fortification
+	interventions.

 Because we are not modeling individual causes of anemia (and their associated mortality), we assume that all simulants have the same mortality rate